 On the other side, deficient testosterone levels can lead to fatigue, depression, increased risk of erectile dysfunction, increased risk of osteoporosis, and weight gain.
-Before resorting to hormone replacement therapy, there are dietary approaches that can help influence testosterone levels.
+Before resorting to hormone replacement therapy, there are dietary approaches that can help influence and boost testosterone levels.

 There are thousands of chemicals to which we are exposed to in our day-to-day lives.
 Some of these can have a negative impact on hormone balance.
 If you are a fan of documentaries, check out The Disappearing Male.
 This film takes a deeper look at chemical exposures and how they disrupt male reproductive health.
 Here are some tips for limiting chemical exposures while cooking and eating:

 - Replace teflon and non-stick cookware with ceramic, stainless steel, or cast iron.
 The chemicals used in these non-stick coatings have been shown to disrupt endocrine function and should be avoided.

 - Replace plastic water bottles with glass or stainless steel.
 Plastic containers can contain BPA, a chemical that mimics estrogen in the body.
 While BPA has definitely been called out in the media in recent years, this is only one chemical found in plastics.

 - Replace plastic food containers with glass.
 For the same reasons to switch your water bottle to glass, you shouldn’t be storing or reheating food in plastic containers.

 - Avoid canned foods as much as possible.
 BPA is often used in the sealant coatings inside canned foods.
 This prevents corrosion of the metal cans during storage, but it can also leach into the food.
 If buying canned foods, try to stick to brands that do not use BPA.
 The Environmental Working Group shared a list of brands that don’t use it.

 Decrease Conversion of Testosterone to Estrogen

 Testosterone has the potential to convert to estrogen.
 This conversion relies on an enzyme called aromatase.
-There are several foods that have been shown to block the action of aromatase, potentially increasing testosterone levels.
+There are several foods that have been shown to block the action of aromatase, potentially boosting testosterone levels.
 These foods include:

 - Cruciferous vegetables (broccoli, cauliflower, cabbage, Brussels sprouts, kale).
 These can increase the elimination of excess estrogen and also prevent the conversion of testosterone to estrogen.